 \subsection{High-pressure bottle system}

 The high-pressure bottle system consists of 128 standard bottles of 40L for each.
-This bottle system can be filled in 6 tons of xenon with the pressure of 6 MPa at the temperature of 17 $^{\circ}$C (The density of xenon is 1464.7 $kg/m^{3}$ ).
+This bottle system can be filled with 6 tons of xenon at the pressure of 6 MPa at the temperature of 17 $^{\circ}$C (The density of xenon is 1464.7 $kg/m^{3}$ ).

 The temperature of the xenon gas reaches to around 60 $^{\circ}$C after being compressed by the diaphragm compressor, and the dry ice is laid along the pipeline from the diaphragm compressor to the high-pressure bottle system in order to cool the temperature of the xenon gas down to 17 $^{\circ}$C. Furthermore, the high-pressure bottles are cooled down by an air conditioner.
 Temperature sensors (PT100) are set on the xenon tube line and the bottles to monitor the temperature.